tshepang/blog-movies/content/movies/2013 movie review.rst

 -------------

 The most **important** movie is `The Thaw`_ due to its well-delivered story, which is related to the consequences of global warming.
+Runner-up is `Seven Psychopaths`_ due to its stance on homophobia and interracial relationships.
 There is a tie for the most **bizarre** movie: `Cloud Atlas`_ and MirrorMask_.